UBCMath/MATH307/orthogonality/least_squares.md

 y=c_1 + c_2t
 $$

 that "best fits" the data.
-There are different ways to quantify what "best fit" means but the most common method is called **least squares linear regression**.
+There are different ways to quantify what "best fits" means but the most common method is called **least squares linear regression**.
 In least squares linear regression, we want to minimize the sum of squared errors

 $$
 SSE = \sum_i (y_i - (c_1 + c_2 t_i))^2